factory24/developer-onboarding/README.md

 programmers who provide a great multi-learning platform for developers of all skill levels.

-* **Alumni/Professionals Program** - For developers who have participated in one or more Afrolynk Developer Programs we have an alumni program a network of the Afrolynk Factory24 alumini who acts as an on-demand service of employees for employers and startups, building continuous collaboration and developing 21st century solutions
+* **Alumni/Professionals Program** - For developers who have participated in one or more Afrolynk Developer Programs we have an alumni program which is a developer network of the Afrolynk Factory24 alumni who acts as an on-demand service of employees for employers and startups, building continuous collaboration and developing 21st century solutions